Wednesday, February 8, 2012

 1 female nearly scalped, bashed through mirror

-1 male torn limbless by trap
+1 male torn limbless

 1 male bled to death from spike inflicted wounds

 1 female shot on the head with spike

 1 male had his face mutilated with knifes, ran into razor wire (flashback)

 1 male had his head crushed by blocks of ice